timingsniper/React-Next-Practice/README.md

-# React-Practice
+# React-Next-Practice

-Re-visiting React basics with simple projects.
+Reviewing and refining React.js and Next.js basics with simple projects.

-Clone-coding projects from [리액트 개념정리 · 클론코딩](https://academy.dream-coding.com/courses/react) lecture by Dream coding.
+For React projects: Clone-coding projects from [리액트 개념정리 · 클론코딩](https://academy.dream-coding.com/courses/react) lecture by Dream coding.

+From NextJS projects: Clone-coding projects from [Next.js 14 & React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) lecture by Udemy.